 - If, somehow, you do not believe in ghosts but you DO believe in Bigfoot, you can attend the annual Sasquatch Summit in November in Quinault.

 We’re still updating this part of the post.
 Come back soon.Are there any annual area Halloween events you’d recommend?

 How to spend Thanksgiving Day?
 Watching football or parades, overeating and falling asleep?

 Many people go volunteer on Thanksgiving — so much so that usually shelters and food backs are overrun with volunteers.
-Food banks and other service organizations still depend on volunteers — check first to see what changes they’ve made due to COVID-19.
 If you want to help, are unable to volunteer and want to help, donations to your local food bank — nonperishable food or money — is a way to help.
 But consider that they may need your help just as much or more at time of the year that are NOT Thanksgiving.

-Here are a few that we know of so far:
+Here are a few annual craft and gift shows that we know of:

 Here are some other miscellaneous ideas for Puget Sound area and Seattle Autumn events to to this season.

 Usually, throughout the year, the Seattle Center holds its Festál series of cultural events.
 For 2020, they’ve been either canceled or turned into virtual events.
 The popular Dia de Muertos festival is one such event.
 On November 1, there will be a virtual presentation all day.